 If this does not work, what else can be done?

-"Research shows that some allergens are absorbed through the skin; frequent bathing may help reduce the amount of allergen that the patient absorbs."
+"...because allergens are absorbed through the skin, frequent bathing may help reduce the amount of allergen that a dog absorbs."

 My dog only itches in the spring and I have been told she has a seasonal allergy.
 What does this mean?

 Seasonal allergy and atopy are terms used to describe the same type of allergic skin disease.
-The majority of atopic dogs experience itching during certain seasons, when flowers or trees are blooming and producing pollens.
-Other atopic dogs will have problems year-round, which mean that the allergen is constantly present, or that the dog has developed multiple allergies.
+The majority of dogs with atopy experience itching during certain seasons, when flowers or trees are blooming and producing pollens.
+Other affected dogs will have problems year-round, which means that the allergen is constantly present or that the dog has developed multiple allergies.
 A common cause of non-seasonal atopy is the house dust mite.